T354 - Week 1 -

 In-Class Photoshop Exercise - 5 points

-Create a 1080i-sized TV graphic that promotes a show or event using the
+Create a 1920x1080-sized TV graphic that promotes a show or event, or has some specific purpose.
+Be sure to use the

 - Use only two colors.
 Most TV graphics use ony a few colors that work well together.
 You can come up with variations on a color (hue) by varying